lowRISC/opentitan/doc/ug/dv_methodology/index.md

 The common answer is to flush out bugs in the design.
 This is not accurate enough.
-Making sure there are no bugs in a design, while it is important it is not sufficient.
+Making sure there are no bugs in a design is important, but not sufficient.
 One must also make sure the design works as intended.
 That is, it must provide all the functionality specified in the design specification.
 So a more precise answer for why we need coverage is to flush out flaws in the design.
 These flaws can be either design bugs or deficiencies in the design with respect to the specification.

-Another reason for why we need coverage is to answer the seemingly simple but important question:
+Another reason why we need coverage is to answer the seemingly simple but important question:
 **When are we done testing?**
 Do we need 1, 10, or 100 tests and should they run 10, 100, or 1000 regressions?
 Only coverage can answer this question for you.